Energy CoursesDo you teach a course about energy? We encourage you to add your course to this collection.

 Processes and materials that produce the different geologic resources and hazards (earthquakes, volcanoes, floods, landslides).
 Plate tectonic theory.
 Emphasizes the relationship between geology and humans.

-Energy Resources part of Energy Courses
+World Energy Systems part of Energy Courses